skylight-hq/skylight.digital/pages/toolkits/service_design_framework/10_appendix_c_glossary.md

 **Pain points:** Issues with a product or service as experienced by a user or provider.

-**Problem space:** The various components in the process of defining and resolving a problem
+**Problem space:** The various components in the process of defining and resolving a problem.

 **Physical evidences:** The tangible pieces or proof of an interaction during a service.
 An example is a folded end of a toilet paper roll as a physical evidence in a turndown service.